yooniversAI/yooniversAI.github.io/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}** :wave:,<br>
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+who likes math and is studying artificial intelligence.
+I mainly studied combinatorics in math and anti-bandwidth in graph structures.
+I’ve been interested in a variety of fields, including finance, healthcare, and I can understand the key considerations in those fields.
+Recently, I am interested in NLP, graph domain, and recommendation systems.
+I am studying with the next goal of achieving results through the combination of graph theory and deep learning.
+Thank you! 😍

 <div class="row">
-{% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}
+{% include about/skills.html title="Skills" source=site.data.programming-skills %}
+{% include about/skills.html title="Engineering" source=site.data.ops %}
-{% include about/skills.html title="Other Skills" source=site.data.other-skills %}
+{% include about/skills.html title="Interests" source=site.data.other-skills %}
 </div>

 <div class="row">